 - Minimum age required: 18 years

-- You have to be eligible to receive a tourist visa or Electronic Travel Authorization (eTA) * or a citizen of Canada
+- You have to be eligible to receive a tourist visa or Electronic Travel Authorization (eTA) * or be a citizen of Canada

-- Be open-minded, flexible, and self-motivated
+- Be open-minded, flexible, and highly self-motivated

 - Have good judgment; can be depended upon to work with the public in a positive manner and to behave in a safe manner, on and off duty